bottrap

 Figure - Trap Watch

-You can have multiple Trap Watch tool windows open, each monitoring different ports.
-After selecting a port, the Trap Watch tool will open and will display traps as they're received.
+After selecting a port and optionally configuring security parameters, the Trap Watch tool will open and will display traps as they're received.

 Select an event from the Event Summary list to display details for that event -- that is, all of the values provided in the variable bindings, including values extracted from the instance identifiers for tabular data.